Data Breaches in Healthcare Security Systems: Reconnaissance of Hospital Network Occurrence

 \subsection{Scanning}

-During Scanning hackers mostly use the ``Shodan database"~\cite{shohan} to locate the targeted hospital.
+During Scanning, hackers mostly use the ``Shodan database"~\cite{shohan} to locate the targeted hospital.
 If the targeted hospital is found in the Shodan database, the hackers can find the OS used by the hospital and the IP address.
-Other hacking tools are used like Nmap, SNORT, McAfee, Google Hacking Diggity Project, and Nessus~\cite{barnett2008towards}. \begin{enumerate} \item \textbf{Probing Attack:} Once the hacker knows which OS the organization is using, they find out the vulnerabilities in that software because of which the hospital's network is exploited~\cite{handschuh1999probing}. \item\textbf{Enumeration:} The hacker tries to access the network's config.bog file, which has all the information regarding the system's configuration such as usernames and passwords.
-It has access to OS accounts which are used for controlling the systems. \end{enumerate}
+Other hacking tools are used like Nmap, SNORT, McAfee, Google Hacking Diggity Project, and Nessus~\cite{barnett2008towards}.